BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Categories For The Qualafab Performance Fabrication Street Machine Shootout

-The Qualafab Street Machine Shootout takes place on July 9.
-To run one of the Street Machine index classes, you’ll be required to have either street-type DOT or slicks and mufflers (required, no open exhaust).
+The Qualafab Street Machine Shootout takes place on June 29th.
+To run one of the Street Machine index classes, you’ll be required to have mufflers (required, no open exhaust).
+Slicks or street tires/DOT permitted.

 Heads-Up Index Classes

-Qualifies 8 racers.
+Qualifies 8 racers (quarter-mile).
 These are heads-up index classes run off the .5-tenths pro tree.
 During eliminations, the first one to the finish line without breaking out takes the win.

 - UNLIMITED STREET